OreoSu6oi/google-drive-clone-build/README.md

 # Google Drive Clone

-A web-based Google Drive clone application for uploading, organizing, and accessing files securely—built using modern web development technologies.
+A React-based Google Drive clone with Firebase integration for file storage and authentication.
+Upload, organize, and access files securely with a clean, intuitive interface inspired by Google Drive.

 ## Features

-- Upload, view, and organize files in a familiar folder structure.
+- 🔐 Google Authentication
+- 📁 File upload and storage
+- 🗂️ File management (view, delete, organize)
+- 📱 Responsive design for desktop and mobile devices
+- 🎨 Material-UI components
-- Real-time updates for file uploads and folder changes.
+- ⚡ Real-time updates for file uploads and folder changes
-- Responsive design for desktop and mobile devices.
-- User authentication (if implemented).
-- Clean, intuitive interface inspired by Google Drive.
+- 🗂️ Familiar folder structure

 ## Demo